 Let's talk about files!
 Most developers seem to think that files are easy.
 Just for example, let's take a look at the top reddit r/programming comments from when Dropbox announced that they were only going to support ext4 on Linux (the most widely used Linux filesystem).
-For people not familiar with reddit r/programming, I suspect r/programming is the most widely read English langauge programming forum in the world.
+For people not familiar with reddit r/programming, I suspect r/programming is the most widely read English language programming forum in the world.

 The top comment reads: